 Perfectly located in the historic centre, but just off the main route of bustling crowds, this aptly named boutique hotel offers modern and spacious themed rooms and suites that each highlight a different era or event in Portuguese history.
 With views of the old town and Sintra-Cascais Natural Park, you can enjoy a relaxed drink in the garden after a busy day of sightseeing at the courtyard bar.
 The Sintra Boutique Hotel offers a substantial breakfast and includes an upscale restaurant serving contemporary Portuguese cuisine made from locally sourced ingredients.

-Guest House in Sintra
+Guest Houses in Sintra

 A beautifully restored 19th-century townhouse with a historic feel, conveniently situated right in the centre of town.
 The elegant living rooms have a vintage feel, decorated with frescoes and antique furniture and lots of natural light shining through the large windows overlooking the garden.
 Relax in the sun on the rooftop terrace, or you can enjoy the picnic area amongst the trees in the beautiful gardens featuring antique water fountains and ponds.